JSode64/FirstIC/docs/info.md

 ## How it works

-It lights an LED when inputs 0 and (1 or 2) is true.
+It lights an LED when inputs 0 xor (1 or 2) is true.

 ## How to test